 Hometown: Hobart, Tasmania

-Current Town: East Maitland, New South Wales
+Current town: East Maitland, New South Wales

-Competing in: Wheelchair basketball and wheelchair tennis
+Competing in: Archery and wheelchair tennis

 What is the Nature of your injury or illness?

 I suffer from PTSD (Post Traumatic Stress Disorder) related to my operational service in Afghanistan.
 I also suffer from lower leg injuries which make it difficult to participate in running and jumping during sports.